readthedocs/readthedocs.org/docs/user/guides/hosting-integrations.rst

 Flyout menu
 -----------

-Displying the flyout menu, requires adding some Javascript and CSS files in each of the documentation pages.
+Displying the flyout menu requires adding some Javascript and CSS files in each of the documentation pages.
 These files have to be added inside the ``<head>`` tag:

 .. code-block:: html
    :linenos:
-   :highlight: 24-25
+   :emphasize-lines: 24,25

    <script
      crossorigin="anonymous"